 To functionally compile your design takes significantly less time than the full compilation described above.
 When I just tried it for this circuit, it took 8 seconds, whereas the full compilation took 26 seconds.

-1. To functionally compile your design, double click the "Analysis & Synthesis" in the Compilation window shown in Figure 6 or select the symbol .
+- To functionally compile your design, double click the "Analysis & Synthesis" in the Compilation window shown in Figure 6 or select the symbol .
 Figure 6 shows the result of the Functional Compiling.
-2. Note that if perform a Functional Compiling, when you simulate, you can ONLY run a Functional Simulation.